 Throughout the year, here are your continuing obligations:

-- As needed, update your disclosure for new activities.
+- Update your disclosure for new activities.

-- When submitting sponsored research proposals relating to your activity, ensure that the COI question in Cayuse is answered “Yes”
+- When submitting sponsored research proposals relating to your activity, ensure that the COI question in Cayuse is answered “Yes”.

 - When submitting manuscripts and giving presentations related to your activity, disclose your COI.
 Email CONFLICTS@RICE.EDU for sample disclosures you can include in such manuscripts and presentations.

 - As new students and staff join your lab and research team, disclose your conflict to them in writing.

 - Yearly, resubmit your COI disclosure during the annual disclosure season even if there are no changes in your activities with the outside company.

 - Every four years, take COI training.

 What are some best practices for managing my COI?

 - Create a clear separation between company activities and your Rice activities

 - Do not use Rice equipment and labs for company activities unless authorized under a sponsored research agreement or permission from your dean’s office and/or department.
 Otherwise, Rice facility use must comply with POLICY 831 (“Stewardship and Personal Use of University Property”)

 - Do not use your Rice email, address, and telephone number as the company contact.